-Markham is implementing a Flood Control Program to improve storm drainage capacity and limit surface and basement flooding risks in urban areas.
+The Flood Control Program is a strategic, long term, City-wide initiative to improve storm drainage capacity and limit surface and basement flooding risks in urban areas.

-This fee is applied to the Final Tax bill for each property owner in Markham.
+The Fee will be applied to the Final 2020 Tax Bill for each residential property owner in Markham.

 The Fee can be paid by any of the methods by which your property tax payments are made.
 Learn about your tax payment options